yohangz/ornamentum/src/app/feature/dropdown/data-binding/dropdown-client-side-stream/components/docs/client-side-stream-with-options.md

         offset = 0;
       }

-      // This line of code is fetching 20 dummy data items collection from a local data service.
+      // This line of code is fetching 20 dummy data options collection from a local data service.
-      // Replace this with your own data source. this.items = this.dataFetchService.fetchStaticData(offset, 20);
+      // Replace this with your own data source. this.options = this.dataFetchService.fetchStaticData(offset, 20);
     })
   ).subscribe();
 }